thisisevilevil/evilevil365/_drafts/2024-04-06-LettingEndUsers-HelpThemselves-WIthoutAdminyaml.md

 ---
-title: "Letting end users help themselves - without needing local admin rights!"
+title: "Letting users help themselves - without needing local admin rights!"
 date: 2024-04-04
 categories:
   - Intune Configuration Profiles
+  - User self-service
 tags:
   - Visual Studio code update
   - Office Language pack
-  - User self-service
+  - Office display language
+  - Let users change system time
 ---

 Did you know there is some cool settings in Settings catalog to make things much easier for your end users and your self as an IT Admin?
 There is a few cool settings that let users perform actions on their devices, that usually require administrator rights, but without being local administrator.
 Sounds too good to be true?
 Well read here and find out :)